Stidner/api-docs/source/index.html.md

 As said above, this is the merchant's part to handle; all the converting, processing, etc is in your hands.
-Stidner Checkout will simply take the amount returned here, and subtract it from the order's total cost.
+Stidner Checkout will simply take the amount returned here, and internally subtract it from the order's total cost.

 If the discount code was successful, your system should send back